cannam/repoint/README.md

 }
 ```

-Vext may use a different checkout URL with services on which you have
+Repoint may use a different checkout URL with services on which you have
 declared an account name, in order to take advantage of the
 possibility of using an authenticated protocol that can be pushed to
 using keychain authentication.
 For example, providing an account name
-may cause Vext to switch to an ssh URL in place of a default https
+may cause Repoint to switch to an ssh URL in place of a default https
 URL.